 Due to conditions in the area, the original statue became badly weathered and required replacement in 1988.

-It’s possible to see Ballast Point from the Cabrillo National Monument, but the statue itself isn’t located on the spot of his landing.
+It’s possible to see Ballast Point from the Cabrillo National Monument, but the statue itself isn’t located on his landing spot.

 What to Do at Cabrillo National Monument